PdxCodeGuild/Full-Stack-Day-Class/practice/bio.md

 Include:

 * A written introduction
+* A link to their favorite Wikipedia article in that introduction
 * A picture of them (or a placeholder)
 * A list of places where they've lived
 * A quote from them